+PPC: 7

-RACC Grades 11-12
+Grades 11-12

+FULL YEAR

-NCAA Prerequisite: Chemistry (Honors or PS) & Algebra Weighting: 20%
+Prerequisite: Chemistry (Honors or PS) & Algebra

+CREDIT: 1.0

 This course is recommended for students who will be entering college in either a liberal arts or science curriculum.
 In this course the student will build upon those concepts and skills established in Chemistry and pursue new avenues of learning in the areas of kinetic molecular theory, solution mechanics, chemical bonding, acid-based chemistry, reaction equilibria, electrochemistry, redox reactions, state functions, and organic chemistry.
 Inquiry based labs and projects are a main concentration of this course.
-There is a summer assignment that is required.
-This course is available for dual enrollment credits through RACC.
+This course may be available for dual enrollment credits through RACC.